buru/locales_export_import/README.md

 1. Developer exports his base locale file to CSV (currently only CSV is supported, XLSX support is planned).
 2. Translator opens the file in Excel, adds one or several columns with translated texts (one column per locale).
-3. Developer converts the resulting file to YML file(s) and commits the changes.
+3. Developer converts the resulting file to YAML file(s) and commits the changes.

 ## Installation